-- 14.04.1 The educator shall have fourteen (14) calendar days from the receipt of the written findings and recommendations of the Ethics Hearing Subcommittee to: - 14.04.1.1 Accept the written findings and recommendations; or - 14.04.1.2 Object and request a review by the State Board. - Should the educator not request a review by the State Board within the above-referenced 14-day time period, the educator is deemed to have accepted the findings and recommendations and waives the right to State Board review. - 14.04.3 If the educator accepts the findings and recommendations of the
+- 14.04.1 The educator shall have fourteen (14) calendar days from the receipt of the written findings and recommendations of the Ethics Hearing Subcommittee to object and request a review by the State Board. - 14.04.1.1 Accept the written findings and recommendations; or - 14.04.1.2 Object and request a review by the State Board. - 14.04.2 Should the educator not request a review by the State Board within the above-referenced 14-day time period, the educator is deemed to have accepted the findings and recommendations and waives the right to State Board review. - 14.04.2 If the educator accepts the findings and recommendations of the

-Ethics Hearing Subcommittee or does not request a State Board review within the 14-day period, the findings and recommendation shall become final and the PLSB will submit them to the State Board on its consent agenda.
+Ethics Hearing Subcommittee or does not request a State Board review within the 14-day period, the findings and recommendation shall become final and the PLSB will submit them to the State Board on its consent agenda. - 14.04.2.1 The State Board may remove the case from its consent agenda and set the case for further review pursuant to Section 16.01.